Recruitment and Admissions

 4 units English (grammar, composition, literature)

-3 units Lab Science (from biology, chemistry or physics)
+3 units Lab Science (from biology, chemistry or physics, or any lab science certified by the school district)

 3 units Mathematics (from algebra, geometry, trigonometry, math analysis, calculus, or advanced placement statistics)